FadumaM/data-table/README.md

 Please note:

-* Just get it working on Chrome in your development computer.
+* Don't worry about making it work on different screen sizes, resolutions or different browsers.
+Just get it working in your browser of choice.
 * Optionally, if you want to really blow us away then add a visualisation below the table that renders the data into some kind of chart.